Skip to content

 Permissions

 Bufstream uses the Bitnami etcd package.
-Most Bitnami containers are non-root and therefore privileged tasks like mounting volumes may fail during deployment as the containers do not have the correct privileges to modify ownership of the filesystem.
+Most Bitnami containers are non-root and therefore privileged tasks like mounting volumes may fail during deployment as the containers don't have the correct privileges to modify ownership of the filesystem.

-If a Bufstream deploy fails as a result of etcd attempting to mount a persistent volume, you will see the following error in your logs:
+If a Bufstream deploy fails as a result of etcd attempting to mount a persistent volume, the following error appears in your logs:

 "error":"cannot access data directory: mkdir /bitnami/etcd/data: permission denied"